 Indonesia’s Lesser Sundas: Day 11 This morning we will visit Oelnasi again, in search of any species that we have missed so far, or want better views of.
 After lunch, we will return to Kupang for an overnight stay, stopping en route if time and season permits to look for migrant Oriental Plovers (this species generally passes through Indonesia from late September to October).

-We will stop along the way at Rana Mese, in the Ruteng Nature Recreation Park, for some introductory montane birding.
 During the afternoon, we will begin our exploration of the Kisol area.

 Indonesia’s Lesser Sundas: Day 13 The tiny village of Kisol, situated at the foot of the isolated, forest-covered Gunung Pacandeki, will be our base from which to explore the remnant lowland forest close by.
 Following a rocky track that passes right through the forest, we will soon hear the comical nasal calls of the bizarre Flores Crow, which lives in small groups below canopy level.